aws/amazon-genomics-cli/site/content/en/docs/Concepts/workflows.md

 agc workflow run my-workflow --engineOptions "-f foo -b -c --anotherFlag"
 ```

 This is only for use with head node engines (e.g. Nextflow, MiniWDL).
-Otherwise, the property will be ignored.

 ### `list`